-Ctraten Andreader Autocodes strategy component Future challenge Goals Approaches Water for irrigation Water use efficiency and increased value added of irrigation water use; Increase the economic return of irrigation water; Drought management and climate change adaptation Reduction of annual water allocated to irrigation Efficient bulk water distribution and on-farm irrigation systems; Use of treated wastewater in the sector; One service provider for irrigation water while the retail function for irrigation water will be privatized and/or done able farmers' associations.
+Strategy component Future challenge Goals Approaches Water for irrigation Water use efficiency and increased value added of irrigation water use; Increase the economic return of irrigation water; Drought management and climate change adaptation Reduction of annual water allocated to irrigation Efficient bulk water distribution and on-farm irrigation systems; Use of treated wastewater in the sector; One service provider for irrigation water while the retail function for irrigation water will be privatized and/or done able farmers' associations.
 Water tariffs and incentives in the irrigation sector.
-Explore large scale rainwater harvesting for irrigation Enhance on-farm irrigation efficiency; Enhance on-farm irrigation efficiency; Promote the use of rainfall harvesting methods; One organisation responsible for bulk water supply in the Jordan Valley; Metered irrigation water at strategic locations.
-Digital meters shall be installed for volumetric measurement of in-flowing water; Encourage automation of irrigation networks to reduce water losses through leakages; Wastewater Safe use of treated wastewater in activities that provide more economic return; Ensure that all major industries have their own wastewater treatment plants Provision of adequate wastewater collection and treatment facilities; All major industries and mines have WWTWs; Protection of aquifers from contaminated wastewater The quality of and industrial WWTWs meets national standards and is monitored regularly; Tariffs for wastewater collection are rationalized; Manage treated wastewater as a perennial water source of water and integrate it into the national water balance/budget; Regular monitoring of the quality of the effluent from every WWTW; Conduct EIAs for new projects; Prioritize the use of treated wastewater for the activity that generates the highest social, environmental and economic return; Develop wastewater collection and treatment facilities taking into consideration protection of water resources from pollution by wastewater?
-Develop a Wastewater Master Plan; Design and implement projects to store the excess treated effluent in reservoirs; Establish a re-use unit with well qualified staff to be resonation for the alaming design construction and
+Explore large scale rainwater harvesting for irrigation Iocal conditions.
+Enhance on-farm irrigation efficiency; Promote the use of rainfall harvesting methods; One organisation responsible for bulk water supply in the Jordan Valley; Metered irrigation water at strategic locations.
+Digital meters shall be installed for volumetric measurement of in-flowing water; Encourage automation of irrigation networks to reduce water losses through leakages; Wastewater Safe use of treated wastewater in activities that provide more economic return; Ensure that all major industries have their own wastewater treatment plants Provision of adequate wastewater collection and treatment facilities; All major industries and mines have WWTWs; Protection of aquifers from contaminated wastewater The quality of and industrial WWTWs meets national standards and is monitored regularly; Tariffs for wastewater collection are rationalized; Manage treated wastewater as a perennial water source of water and integrate it into the national water balance/budget; Regular monitoring of the quality of the effluent from every WWTW; Conduct EIAs for new projects; Prioritize the use of treated wastewater for the activity that generates the highest social, environmental and economic return; Develop wastewater collection and treatment facilities taking into consideration protection of water resources from pollution by wastewater; Develop a Wastewater Master Plan; Design and implement projects to store the excess treated effluent in reservoirs; Establish a re-use unit with well qualified staff to be responsible for the planning, design, construction and

-Bc Botswana Integrated Water Resources & Water Efficiency Plan - Efficiency Plan Volume 2 Strategy component Future challenge Goals Approaches , management of treated wastewater.Implement wastewater and sludge effluent standards.
-Alternative water Possible negative environmental Desalination projects at the Red Sea are operational; Establish a program to desalinate brackish and sea waters on a short, medium and long-term basis; resources impacts of large desalination Re-use of treated effluent, rainwater harvesting are promoted; Put in place a comprehensive risk management system to monitor the re-use of treated effluent; projects; Infrastructure for desalination of sea Enforce buildings codes to use grey water, storm water Budgeting for desalination plants An alternative energy source to keep storage and water saving fixtures; Explore suitable sources of energy to keep the cost of costly activity; Limited expertise the cost of desalination as low as possible is available desalination bay. regarding desalination
+Strategy component Future challenge Goals Approaches management of treated wastewater.Implement wastewater and sludge effluent standards.
+Alternative water resources Possible negative environmental impacts of large desalination projects; Budgeting for desalination plants - costly activity; Limited expertise regarding desalination Desalination projects at the Red Sea are operational; Re-use of treated effluent, rainwater harvesting are promoted; Infrastructure for desalination of sea and brackish water is sufficient; An alternative energy source to keep the cost of desalination as low as possible is available Establish a program to desalinate brackish and sea waters on a short, medium and long-term basis; Put in place a comprehensive risk management system to monitor the re-use of treated effluent; Enforce buildings codes to use grey water, storm water storage and water saving fixtures; Explore suitable sources of energy to keep the cost of desalination bay.